To: Members of the South Carolina Bar Practicing in Beaufort County

 All requests for days certain, complex case status, as well as Scheduling Orders should be directed to the Chief Administrative Judge for Common Pleas for the county in which the case is pending.

-If your case has settled, please notify Jamie Thompson in writing, by fax at 843-255-9412 or via Email at firstname.lastname@example.org so that your case may be removed from the active docket.
+If your case has settled, please notify our office in writing, by fax at 843-255-9412 or via Email at firstname.lastname@example.org so that your case may be removed from the active docket.